LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 that access to the data source is centrally controlled.
 However, it can sometimes be beneficial to access a data source host without a lot of configuration.
 This section describes how to construct an `inline` method that accesses an Oracle data source host.
-See the :ref:`inline-hosts` section for full details about specifying hosts in inlines.
+See the :ref:`database-inline-connection` section for full details about specifying hosts in inlines.

 To access an Oracle host directly in an `inline` method, the ``-host`` parameter can be used to specify all of the connection parameters.
 The ``-host`` parameter